oneapi-src/level-zero-spec/tools/PROG.md

     }
 ```

-# <a name="con">Configuration</a>
+## <a name="con">Configuration</a>

-Use the ::xetDeviceActivateMetricGroups API call to configure the hardware for data collection.
+Use the ::xetDeviceActivateMetricGroups API call to configure the device for data collection.
-- Subsequent calls to the function will disable hardware programming for the metric groups not selected for activation.
+- Subsequent calls to the function will disable device programming for the metric groups not selected for activation.
 - To avoid bogous data only call the ::xetDeviceActivateMetricGroups between experiments i.e. while not collecting data.

 Programming restrictions: